wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/client.rst

 agent_address
 ^^^^^^^^^^^^^

 Force IP address from the agent.
-If this is not set manager will extract source IP address from enrollment message.
+If this is not set manager will extract the source IP address from the enrollment message.

 +--------------------+---------------------------------------------+
 | **Default value**  | src                                         |